Pet-projects/real-angular-rooms/README.md

 As a second example, you could mock your server API asking protractor to use a fake AngularJS module.
 The fake module could override the real one, which contains the services that consumes your server API.

-### Why protractor

-We used <a href="https://github.com/angular/protractor">Protractor</a> as a testing framework because it was tailor specificaly for testing an Angular app.
-The tests are thus easier to read and understand.

 In order to run tests fast in a CI server we used Protractor in conjunction with PhantomJs.